The easiest guitar chords

-These are Em (E minor) and Am7 (A minor seven).
+These are Em (E minor) and Am7 (A minor seventh).
 Both very common in lots of styles like pop, singer-songwriter among others.
 Try a progression only by changing between these chords (you will soon get a chord progression including more chords).

 A7 and E7 are the names of these chords.
-They may be slightly more difficult than Em, but eventually you get it.
 These chords have a bluesy character.
 Try to play them in a progression such as E7 - A7 - E7 - A7 and hopefully you can recognize some blues in it.

-As you can see, the chord above to the right includes three fingers.
+As you can see, the two chord above to the right includes three fingers.
 If you feel ready for a little more challenging task you can get cool riffs by just shifting between these three chords.
-The names of the chords are Asus2 and Asus4.
+The names of the chords are Asus2, A major and Asus4.
 Begin with Asus2.
 The change to Asus4 only involves one extra finger (the little finger) and you should not lift the other two.

 Easy three finger chords

 We shall only focus on two chords here (if you are eager there are more easy chords to be found).

-By learning these two chords and combine them with a two fingers chord you already have learned you can start to form your first real chord progressions.
-These chords are also a good choice to start with because the movement when shifting between them are minimal and, thus, fast to learn.
+By learning these two chords and combine them one of the with a two-finger chords you already have learned, you can start to form your first real chord progressions.
+These are also a good choice to start with among the three-finger chords because the movement when shifting between them are minimal and, thus, fast to learn.

 The names of the chords are Am (A minor) and C (C major).
 When you learn these chords, notice the small difference on the fingerings.
 You just lift one finger every time you move from Am to C or vice versa.

 To be able to play something that sounds nice with the chords presented, here is a very easy chord progression.
 After you have managed to do these changes: Am – C – Am – C try to include Em (see the diagram above).
 It can be something like:

 C - Am - Em